stevedang125/angular_movies_project/CheatSheet.md

     Component:
         Need to subcribe to wait for the data to get back this.movieService.getMovies().subscribe(data => this.movies = data);
+11. Service calls other service, auto added service into app.module.ts ng g component messages ng g service message --module=app (Automatically add service to app.module.ts)

+    Add the component into app.component.html
+        <app-movies></app-movies>
+        <app-messages></app-messages>
+    Msg only show when there is a valid/non-null val Msg calls the msg service to get the data
+    First load, the page will call the movie service to get the service list also add the "date" to "msgs[]" in "msg service"
 ```
 ## Common Errors:
 ```